2025 North Carolina Sports Network

 Most notably, Sallis opted to stay in school, despite being projected by some as a possible first-round NBA draft pick.
 A former McDonald’s All-American, Sallis was an offensive force last season, leading the Deacons in scoring at 18 points per game, and he has a great chance to repeat as a first-team All-ACC performer.

-Through the first eight games of this season, Sallis once again led the Deacs in scoring at 18 points per game.
-However, the scoring distribution has had some balance.
-Sallis hasn’t always had to carry a massive burden offensively, though he has still stepped up in big moments.
-The star guard led Wake in scoring with 18 points in a gritty two-point win over Michigan.
+However, Wake’s scoring distribution has had some balance.
+Sallis hasn’t always had to carry a massive burden offensively, though he has stepped up in big moments.
+The star guard led the Deacons in scoring with 18 points in their gritty, two-point win over Michigan.

-Two other returning starters, combo guard Cameron Hildreth (a two-year starter) and center Efton Reid III, also are key elements in Wake’s solid returning core.
-The Sallis-Hildreth-Reid trio combined for more than 40 points per game last season, and the three seniors provide veteran leadership at point guard (Sallis and Hildreth are sharing those duties), on the wing and in the post.
+The Sallis-Hildreth-Reid trio combined for more than 40 points per game last season, and the three seniors provide veteran leadership at point guard (Sallis and Hildreth shared those duties before the late December promotion of Louisville transfer Ty-Laur Johnson into the starting lineup), on the wing and in the post.

 Sallis’ decision to return came as a whopping eight Demon Deacons found new homes in the transfer portal, including two starters from last season.
-Stretch forward Andrew Carr landed at Kentucky, and point guard Kevin “Boopie” Miller ended up at incoming ACC member SMU.
+Stretch forward Andrew Carr landed at Kentucky, and point guard Kevin “Boopie” Miller ended up at first-year ACC member SMU.

 This offseason, Wake’s portal pickups were highlighted by former Appalachian State star forward Tre’Von Spillers.
 The 6-foot-7 transfer scores in the interior and rebounds at a high level.
 He brings experience, ability and some much-needed scrappiness to Winston-Salem.